onflow/cadence/docs/contract-updatability.md

       pub var b: Int      // Invalid new field
   }
   ```
+    - Initializer of a contract only run once, when the contract is deployed for the first time.
+It does not rerun
+      when the contract is updated.
-    - Existing stored data won't have the new field.
+    - Thus, the stored data won't have the new field, as the initializations for the newly added fields do not get
+      executed.
     - Decoding stored data will result in garbage or missing values for such fields.

 - Changing the type of existing field is not valid.